Sophia Russack is Researcher in the Institutions unit at CEPS.

 After obtaining her BA in Political Science and Sociology from the University of Frankfurt, she specialised in European affairs.
 In the course of her Master’s degree in European Studies at Maastricht University, she received in-depth instruction on the politics and policies of the European Union as well as in qualitative and quantitative research methods.

-Besides her responsibilities at CEPS, Sophia is currently conducting PhD research at Maastricht University, where she is investigating the institutional balance between the European Commission, the European Parliament and the Council of the EU, in the various modes of differentiated European integration.
+Besides her responsibilities at CEPS, Sophia is currently conducting PhD research at Maastricht University, investigating the European Commission’s politicisation and the ‘political’ Commission under Jean-Claude Juncker.